SysKitTeam/docs-point/reporting/audit-reports.md

 This report shows all actions performed by internal or external users in your environment.

 Selecting a single user provides insight into what they have been doing in the environment, from logging in to viewing a file.
 * If the admin or manager added or removed permissions for a particular user, this would also be shown in this report.

 ### Generate Report

-* **Click the Reports button**; it is located on left side of your Syskit Point.
+* **Click the Reports button**; it is located on the left side of your Syskit Point.
 * **Select Audit Logs in the filter**; it can be found in the upper left corner.
 * **Click the User Activity report** to generate the report.

 ### Selection & Filters
 After clicking the **User Activity** report tile, a selection step opens where you can: